Eros (magazine): History and profile

-The third (Autumn, 1962) of a total of 4 issues of the magazine published featured the photographs of Marilyn Monroe just before her death which caused an obscenity lawsuit against Ginzburg by then U.S. Attorney General, Robert Kennedy.
+The third (Autumn, 1962) issue of Eros published of a collection of nude pictures of Marilyn Monroe, taken by the Bert Stern during the shoot famously known as "The Last Sitting" six weeks before she died, and those photos were among the most famous Monroe images ever recorded.
+This caused an obscenity lawsuit against Ginzburg by then U.S. Attorney General, Robert Kennedy.
 The magazine sold nearly 150,000 copies of this issue.
 The reason for the lawsuit was the claim that the magazine had violated federal anti-obscenity laws.
 Ginzburg was convicted and sentenced to five years in prison, but he remained in prison for eight months.
 Following this incident the magazine was closed down.

 In 2017 Mindy Seu created a website which contains the digital copies of Eros.